brillout/wildcard-api/docs/readme.template.md

 ### Wildcard VS GraphQL/REST

-With Wildcard you essentially create an RPC API.
+With Wildcard you create an RPC API.

-**RPC** is commonly used to create an **internal** API and **REST/GraphQL** is commonly used to create an API for **third parties**.
+RPC is commonly used to create an **internal** API while REST and GraphQL are most commonly used to create an API for **third parties**.

 The rule of thumb is:
 - Do you want to expose your data to the world?
 Use REST/GraphQL.
-- Do you want to expose your data to your organization?
+- Do you want to expose your data to yourself?
 Use RPC.

-For example, Facebook exposes data to third parties with GraphQL.
+For example, Facebook uses a GraphQL API to expose its data to the world.
-GraphQL is the best choice here as it allows anyone in the world to build any kind of app on top of Facebook's GraphQL API.
+GraphQL is a wonderful choice to expose Facebook's public data as it allows anyone in the world to build all kinds of app on top of Facebook's data.

+Since ~2 years,
-An example where RPC is widely used is for the communication between internal software of a company.
+many large companies (Google, Netflix, Square, Docker, ...) are increasinlgy using RPC for the communication between their internal services.
-Most notably [gRPC](https://grpc.io/) is used by Google, Netflix, Square, Docker and many others.

-And if,
-for example,
+Internal services are consumed only within a company which makes RPC a great fit.
+Most notably,
+[gRPC](https://grpc.io/) is getting more and more popular in the industry for cross-platform communication.
+(Wildcard is essentially gRPC but for the browser and Node.js.)

-you want your React/Vue/Angular frontend to access data from your Node.js server, then use RPC and you can use Wildcard to easily create an RPC API.
+If you want your React/Vue/Angular frontend to access data from your Node.js server then use RPC and you can use Wildcard to quickly and easily create an RPC API between your frontend and your Node.js server.

 <!---
-In case you are not familiar with RPC, we strongly recommend you to get familiar with it.
+In case you are not familiar with RPC, we recommend you to get familiar with it.
+It's not very known today but is increasinlgy
 Your API is a fundamental pillar of your architecture.
 At [RPC vs REST/GraphQL](/docs/rpc_vs_rest-graphql.md). we showcase a to-do list app that illustrates how RPC compares to REST/GraphQL.